Clarity

 Why Does Clarity Matter?

-After all, if your audience cannot understand your message, all is lost.
-Without clarity, your wasting your time and the time of your audience.
+Clarity is Goal #1 of most written and oral communications.
+If your audience cannot understand your message, all is lost.
+Without clarity, you are wasting your time and the time of your audience.

 Clutter is the disease of American writing.
 We are a society strangling in unnecessary words, circular constructions, pompous frills and meaningless jargon.